Meredith is a freelance photojournalist and visuals editor.

-Previously, she spent nearly ten years at NPR, producing award-winning science stories through visual reporting, animation, photography and video.
-She reported from Hong Kong during the early days of the pandemic, photographed the first patient to receive an experimental CRISPR treatment for sickle cell disease and covered post-wildfire issues from Australia to California.
+Previously, she was an editor at The New York Times.
+She also spent nearly ten years at NPR, where she produced award-winning science stories through visual reporting, animation, photography and video.
+She reported from Hong Kong at the start of the pandemic, photographed the first patient to receive an experimental CRISPR treatment for sickle cell disease and covered post-wildfire recovery from California to Australia.
 As a producer, she worked on science explainer videos on the physics of bullets to how long you can be contagious with the flu.
-As an art director, she helped build NPR’s diverse freelancer community and launched the site’s first long-form comics.
+As an editor, she helped build NPR’s diverse freelancer community and launched the site’s first long-form comics.
 Her interest in experimental storytelling led to the creation of visual interactives, including NPR’s Joy Generator, which was recognized with an Edward R. Murrow award for innovation in 2022.

-Prior to her life in journalism, she photographed artifacts at the Library of Congress, contributing to a public archive of more than 150,000 images over four years.
+Prior to her life in journalism, Meredith photographed artifacts at the Library of Congress, contributing to a public archive of more than 150,000 images over four years.

 SELECTED AWARDS